 A clinic was built to provide dental and physical care facilitated by volunteer dentists and physicians from the United States who donate their vacations to help the people of LaGonave.
 Since January 24, 2013, we are excited to have a childrens’ clinic open Monday through Friday.
 Children birth through 12 years of age are now being seen, whereas before these were the neglected ones.
 Approximately 25 to 30 children are seen each day.
 The doctor and nurse treat 25 to 30 children per day, and specialty teams from the United States still come in on a temporary basis as well.
 Over 20,000 patients have been seen in the short time the clinic has been open (not counting follow-up visits).

-Guts Church of Tulsa, in cooperation with Celebrate Jesus of Haiti has completed 77 water wells on the island of LaGonave.
-The goal is to provide 100 good wells on the island.
-The expense of obtaining and shipping the huge truck was covered by a generous special donation.
+Guts Church of Tulsa, in cooperation with Celebrate Jesus of Haiti has completed drilling many wells on the island of LaGonave.
+The drilling rig has been donated to another ministry which will drill wells on the mainland of Haiti.

 Can You Help?